Your stop and search rights in the UK

 Why have I been stopped and searched?

-If you’re stopped and searched by the police it means they suspect that you’re in unlawful possession of something (drugs or weapons, for example) or are carrying stolen property.
+If you’re stopped and searched by the police it means they have reasonable grounds to suspect you’re in unlawful possession of something for example if you’re caught with drugs, are carrying a weapon or they think you’ve got someone’s stolen property.

 They can also stop you if there’s been violence or disorder in the area, or if you match the description of someone they are looking for.